-In simple words, data privacy is the protection of sensitive personal data from unwanted third parties who are not supposed to have access to it.
+In simple words, data privacy protects sensitive personal data from unwanted third parties who should not have access to it.
 It is about defining who has access to a person’s data.

-In the United States, PII includes information like social security number, name and biometric records of an individual that can be used for tracing their identity.
-In the European Union, PII includes information like ID numbers and physical, mental, cultural or physiological factors that can be used for identifying a person.
+People in the United States recognize personally identifiable information (PII) to involve information like social security numbers, names, and biometric records of individuals, which enables the tracing of their identity.
+In the European Union, personal identifiable information (PII) includes information such as ID numbers and physical, mental, cultural, or physiological factors that identify a person.
 The regulations in Australia include a much broader classification of PII that includes various factors that can determine a person’s identity.
 Similarly, different countries have a few differences in the exact definition of personally identifiable information that they require businesses to protect under data privacy laws.
 The common intent is to protect their citizens personal data so it cannot be used for any crime or malicious intent.

 - Full name